spersico/prisma-migration-migrator/README.md

 You can use Prisma to generate the migration SQL, but you never run the migrations with Prisma.
 Instead, from then on, the prisma-generated SQL DDL gets added into Knex migrations.

+## Setup
+1. **First, install the dependencies**: `npm install knex dotenv`
+    > Note: You can use other package managers, like yarn or pnpm.
+2. **Run the setup script**: `npx prisma-migration-migrator`
+    This script will:
+    - Create a `knexfile.mjs` in the root of your project.
+    - Add the necessary tables to the prisma schema to ignore the knex migration history tables.
+    - Add a `create-migration` script to your `package.json` that will create a prisma migration and then convert it to a knex migration (the new flow of migration generation).
+    - Run the script to convert the existing prisma migrations to knex migrations for the first time.
+3. **Run the script**: `npx prisma-migration-migrator`
+    This script will convert all the existing prisma migrations to knex migrations, and sync the knex migration history with the prisma migration history.
+This way, Prisma's migration history will be preserved when running knex migrations.

 ## Usage (after setting it up):

 You can do 2 things: